zspan93/CodePath/README.md

 - [x] A photo sharing app similar to Instagram but using Parse as its backend.

-- Each project folder contains a video walkthrough of each app and its functionality.
+- Each project folder contains a README.md file that has a video walkthrough of each app and its functionality.